One Small Thing You Can Do to Prevent Chicago Medical Malpractice

 There are things you can do to prevent Chicago Medical Malpractice, even though you may think they’re too simple or straight forward to work.
 For example, the scene in ‘Terms of Endearment’ where Shirley MacLaine’s character goes up to the nurse’s station and asks about pain medication for her daughter always gets to me.
 She starts out soft-toned, informing the nurse that it is time for her daughter’s pain medication.
 She was told her daughter would only have to wait until a certain time and it was that time.
 When met with the nurse’s delayed response and action, she quickly escalated to running around the nurse’s station and screaming, “My daughter is in pain.
 I don’t understand why she has to be in this pain!
 Give my daughter the shot!”

 Some may watch that scene in the movie and think there is no way they could act like that in a similar circumstance; however, the truth is, that is exactly how you should act.
 Don’t ever be afraid to stand up for what you believe to be right regarding a loved one’s care.
 This fictional character was advocating for her daughter’s well being and the extremity in which she does her advocating should not be dismissed as fictional.
-Those who have spent any time at all in the hospital with a loved one or for themselves, has to be ready to advocate for adequate healthcare and sometimes to the point of being obnoxious.
+Those who have spent any time at all in the hospital with a loved one or for themselves have to be ready to advocate for adequate healthcare and sometimes to the point of being obnoxious.

 Being a patient advocate doesn’t have to be an adversarial position, rather it is a team position wherein the voice of the patient is heard through you.
 A patient advocate position is not always easy, but staying informed and involved helps decrease the chance of medical malpractice.